kaii-zen/anxt/README.md

 Consult the examples.
 I realize that the README might be inaccurate or downright wrong at times but I try to keep the examples working at the very least.
 If they aren't feel free to hound me in the issues.

+## Current limitations

+- Different configs can't share SSM parameters or SecretsManager secrets (config channels *can* be shared; see `test/channel.tf`)
+- Channels cannot be added/removed after-the-fact on running instances (can be done manually but ew); a new instance must be created.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details